BenJ-cell/Prediction-of-clickthrough-rate-for-Rakuten-Interview/README.md

 • What: One auction = one ad placement for one user at one given moment.

-• Time to propose a price: 100 millisecondsto give a maximum amountto pay for the ad placement called bid response secretto other competitors(sealed auction).
+• Time to propose a price: 100 milliseconds to give a maximum amountto pay for the ad placement called bid response secretto other competitors(sealed auction).

 • Who gets the ad placement: The participant who proposed the highest priced and